Amazon Marketplace

 COGS are the direct manufacturing costs of a product, including materials and labor, excluding sales and administration.
 Low COGS enables better margins and competitiveness.
 COGS is the starting point for margin calculations.

-Open term pageCP
+Open glossary pageCP

 Coverage Percentage - Deckungsbeitrag